 There are many different kinds of Shanghai massage.
-This article introduces you to a traditional Chinese medicine massage in Shanghai.
+This article introduces you to one traditional Chinese medicine (TCM) massage in Shanghai.

-You can find a list of Shanghai spas and massage parlors for expats at the end of this article.
+You can also find a list of Shanghai spas and massage centers catering to the expat community in Shanghai at the end of this article.

 After seeing an online ad for a Shanghai massage, I clicked on the link.